EURUSD Currency Pair

 The EURUSD Currency Pair

 The eurozone and the United States, each taken as a whole, represent the two largest economies on the planet.
 As large economies, they share many similarities.
-However, because of the differences in their constitution and management, their currencies can move in differing directions that favor the possibility for traders to take positions in them and make profits.
+However, because of the differences in their constitution and management, their currencies can move in differing directions that favour the possibility for traders to take positions in them and make profits.

 The sheer size of the economies involved means that the EUR/USD trade customarily presents some of the largest volumes of trading daily.
 At the time of writing, it was the most frequently traded pair according to the Bank for International Settlements’ foreign exchange surveys, representing approximately 25% of all trades.1)Retrieved 21 March 2016 https://www.dailyfx.com/forex/education/trading_tips/daily_trading_lesson/2012/05/16/Trading_the_Euro_js.html